 Perhaps the number one benefit of gong baths is for their effect on anxiety.
-The frequencies of sounds created in gong baths activates alpha and theta brainwaves, which are associate with inner peace and relaxation—precisely what you want when you have anxiety.
+The frequencies of sounds activates alpha and theta brainwaves, which are associate with inner peace and relaxation—precisely what you want when you have anxiety.

-Although specific scientific research on gong baths is limited, we know from research into binaural beats that we can heal the mind by producing two sound tones simultaneously .
+Although specific scientific research on is limited, we know from research into binaural beats that we can heal the mind by producing two sound tones simultaneously .
 This produces a third tone, which is the tone the brain sync’s two.
 When this tone is of a certain frequency is manifests in healing properties for both mind and body.
-This is how gong baths help with anxiety, stress and other mental health problems.
+This is how gong sound therapy helps with anxiety, stress and other mental health problems.

 2: Better Sleep